syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/signature/user-interaction.md

 ## Disabled

-The `disabled` property is used to enables/disables the signature component.
+The `disabled` property is used to enables/disables the signature control.
 In the disabled state, the user is not allowed to draw signature.
 And it can’t be focused until the user enabled the signature.

 ## ReadOnly